rfitak/MTB_MGRAST/README.md

 # MTB_MGRAST
-Identifying magnetotactic bacteria (MTB) in microbiome projects from the MGRAST database
+Identifying magnetotactic bacteria (MTB) in microbiome projects from the MGRAST database Special thanks to Victoria Hsiung for the original implementations of this code.

 ## Part 1:  Downloading metadata for all MGRast projects
 First, we need to download all the emtadata for the projects in the MGRast database.
 At the time of analysis, June 26, 2018, there are 54376 samples in 2175 projects.
 The API tools in the [R package 'matR'](https://github.com/MG-RAST/matR) were used.